jw3126/Delme/paper/paper.md

 The analogous operation in the immutable case is to create a copy of `spaceship`, with just the captains name changed to "Julia".
 This operation is sometimtes called functional update.
 Just think for a moment, how would you do achieve this?
-It is a serious problem and there are various approaches, for instance https://github.com/JuliaLang/julia/pull/21912.
+It is a non trivial problem and there are many approaches.
+For instance [@JuliaPR21912; @MutabilitiesPackage]

 The [`Setfield.jl`](https://github.com/jw3126/Setfield.jl) provides a solution to this problem.
 Namely it allows the user to specify a functional update using the same syntax as in a mutable setting.
 The only syntactic difference is the `@set` macro in front: